 RDEC can be accounted for above-the-line in your profit-and-loss account (income statement), which will have a positive impact on your company’s visible profit.
 This visibility will in turn positively impact the way in which decisions around R&D investment are made in future.

 As RDEC bears no relation to the tax position of your business, the amount you get is much easier to predict.
 This offers a lot more stability, making it easier for larger companies to take the relief into account when making investment decisions.

 The RDEC scheme can be used by all larger companies regardless of whether or not they’re profitable.
-This is an improvement on the older scheme which ceased to exist in April 2016.
+This is an improvement on the older scheme which ended in April 2016.

 The credit can be used either in offsetting a company’s current tax liability or in certain cases can be paid as a cash lump sum.